lasthyphen/dijets-cli/README.md

 Network snapshots are used by the CLI in order to keep track of blockchain state, and to improve performance of local deployments.

-They are the main way to persist subnets, blockchains, and blockchain operations, among different executions of the tool.
+They are the main way to persist ECCs, blockchains, and blockchain operations, among different executions of the tool.

 Three different kinds of snapshots are used:
 - The `bootstrap snapshot` is provided as the starting network state.
 It is never modified by CLI usage.